The Foundations of Arithmetic: Mill

 Frege roundly criticizes the empiricism of John Stuart Mill.
 He claims that Mill's idea that numbers correspond to the various ways of splitting collections of objects into subcollections is inconsistent with confidence in calculations involving large numbers.
-He also denies that Mill's philosophy deals adequately with the concept of zero.
+He further quips, "thank goodness everything is not nailed down!"
+Frege also denies that Mill's philosophy deals adequately with the concept of zero.

 He goes on to argue that the operation of addition cannot be understood as referring to physical quantities, and that Mill's confusion on this point is a symptom of a larger problem of confounding the applications of arithmetic with arithmetic itself.

+Frege uses the example of a deck of cards to show numbers do not inhere in objects.
+Asking "how many" is nonsense without the further clarification of cards or suits or what, showing numbers belong to concepts, not to objects.

+Julius Caesar problem

+The book contains Frege's famous anti-structuralist Julius Caesar problem.
+Frege contends a proper theory of mathematics would explain why Julius Caesar is not a number.

 Development of Frege's own view of a number

 Frege makes a distinction between particular numerical statements such as 1+1=2, and general statements such as a+b=b+a.
 The latter are statements true of numbers just as well as the former.
 Therefore, it is necessary to ask for a definition of the concept of number itself.

 Frege investigates the possibility that number is determined in external things.
 He demonstrates how numbers function in natural language just as adjectives.
 "This desk has 5 drawers" is similar in form to "This desk has green drawers".
 The drawers being green is an objective fact, grounded in the external world.
 But this is not the case with 5.
 Frege argues that each drawer is on its own green, but not every drawer is 5.